Online English learning Courses

 by no means; not by a blame sight; not by a long sight (definitely not)

-good; soundly; thoroughly (in a complete and thorough manner ('good' is sometimes used informally for 'thoroughly'))
+good; soundly; thoroughly (completely and absolutely ('good' is sometimes used informally for 'thoroughly'))

 flop; right (exactly)